-These non-toxic, moisturising bath bombs are so easy to make.
-They can be made a day or two before you gift them and also store well for a couple of months in an airtight container.
-Choosing a few botanicals such as petals, herbs and spices that complement your essential oil blend will not not only make them look wonderful, they will release into the bath and float around looking gorgeous.
+These non-toxic, moisturising bath bombs are super easy to make.
+They can be made a day or two before you gift them and store well for a couple of months in an airtight container.
+Choosing a few botanicals such as petals, herbs and spices that complement your essential oil blend will not only make them look wonderful, they will release into the bath and float around looking gorgeous.
 Make sure you do not choose anything too spiky that might be uncomfortable in the bath!

-2 cups of sodium bicarbonate
+- 2 cups of sodium bicarbonate

-1 cup citirc acid
+- 1 cup citric acid

-1/2 cup cornflour
+- 1/2 cup cornflour

-1/4 cup of vegetable oil eg: extra virgin olive, sweet almond, apricot kernel …
+- 1/4 cup of vegetable oil eg: extra virgin olive, sweet almond, apricot kernel …

-5 – 8 mL of essential oils of choice
+- 5 – 8 mL of essential oils of choice

-Botanicals such as petals, leaves or spices for decoration
+- Botanicals such as petals, leaves or spices for decoration

-Spray bottle with some water in it
+- Spray bottle with some water in it

-Silicon moulds – large ice cube or mini muffin shapes work well
+- Silicon moulds – large ice cube or mini muffin shapes work well

-2. In a small jug mix the vegetable oil with the essential oil and then slowly dribble it into the dry ingredients whilst continuing to mix with the whisk.
+- In a small jug, mix the vegetable oil with the essential oil and then slowly dribble it into the dry ingredients whilst continuing to mix with the whisk.

-Once you have mastered the knack of getting the consistency right you will easily make a batch up in ten minutes.
+Once you have mastered the knack of getting the consistency right, you will easily make a batch up in ten minutes.